eddiehe99/dlib-whl/README.md

     )
 ```

-The `XX.X` depends on your situation or the whole filepath may be totally different based on your installation configuration.
+The `XX.X` depends on your situation or the whole filepath may be different based on your installation configuration.

 ### Without CUDA